grammers/ros-arrowhead-f-adapter/README.md

 To install `tmux` run `sudo apt install tmux`.
 The appearing window will have fore columns.
 Etch column will echo one topic.
-The echoed topics are, from right, `temperature_provider`, `temperature_consumer`, `temperature_publisher` and `temperature_subscriber`.
+The echoed topics are, from left, `temperature_provider`, `temperature_consumer`, `temperature_publisher` and `temperature_subscriber`.